 Life always has ups and downs.
 But when you look at the bigger picture, most of us have a lot more ups.
 So, if you're going through a hard time, understand that it's just a blip on your life journey.

-It's not always to realize it when you're dealing with it.
-But, once everything is back in order, you can look back and chalk it up to a life experience.
+It's not always easy to realize it when you're dealing with it.
+But, once everything is back in order, you can look back and chalk it up to life experience.
 I'm also willing to bet that you come out of it better than before.
 Adversity builds character, right?

 Reframe Your Situation

 Sometimes changing the way you look at a situation allows you to see things in a new light.
-If you're in a miserable job or in a job search (like I currently am), use the experience to realize that there may be a better job out there.
+If you're in a miserable job or in a job search, use the experience to realize that there may be a better job out there.
 A better position, a better company, better pay - turn it into an opportunity.
 Changing your outlook will help you realize you have the chance to improve yourself and your life.
 Don't get discouraged if you can't see the outcome yet or don't know what it will be.
 Trust yourself that it's there and that you'll be ready for it.